NERSC/train/tapia-workshop-2017/IntroToCori/ex1-getting_started/README.md

-# CSGF HPC Day - Introduction to Cori
+#TAPIA Conference 2017- Introduction to Cori

 If you are reading this in a terminal on Cori .. congratulations!
 You're more than halfway there.
 Here are the steps you should have taken to get here, and